Talha ibn Ubayd Allah: Death at the Battle of the Camel

+Personal life

+Characteristics

+Talha was described as a brown-skinned man with a great deal of wavy hair, a handsome face and a narrow nose.
+He liked to wear saffron-dyed clothes and musk.
+He walked swiftly and, when nervous, he would toy with his ring, which was of gold and set with a ruby.

 Family

-Talha had at least fifteen children by at least eight different women.
+Talha had at least fifteen children by at least 12 different women.
 The known descendants of Talha by his various wives and concubines have divided into six lines.

-Personal characteristics

-Talha was described as a dark-skinned man with a great deal of wavy hair, a handsome face and a narrow nose.
-He liked to wear saffron-dyed clothes and musk.
-He walked swiftly and, when nervous, he would toy with his ring, which was of gold and set with a ruby.
+Wealth

-Talha was a successful cloth-merchant who eventually left an estate estimated at 30 million dirhams.
-According to modern writer Asad Ahmed, Talha possessed wealth that second only to that of Uthman ibn Affan.
-A report from Munzir ibn Sawa Al-Tamimi states that Talha had one property in Iraq that yielded four to five hundred dinar in gold.
-His enterprises included the initiation of al-Qumh (wheat) agricultural work among his community.
-Talha was said to have accumulated his lucrative properties and wealth by exchanging those that he acquired from the battle of Khaybar for the properties in Iraq that were possessed by Arab Hejazi settlers there and from the transaction of several land properties in Hadhramaut with Uthman.
-Talha is also said to have drawn profits from his lifetime of trade in Syria and Yemen.
+Talha was a successful cloth merchant who eventually left an estate estimated at 30 million dirhams.
+According to modern writer Asad Ahmed, his wealth was second only to that of Uthman ibn Affan.
+He owned property in Iraq that reportedly yielded four to five hundred dinars in gold, and initiated agricultural ventures such as al-Qumh (wheat) cultivation for his community.
+Talha is said to have amassed much of his fortune by exchanging properties acquired from the Battle of Khaybar for lands in Iraq held by Arab Hejazi settlers, and through transactions of several estates in Hadhramaut with Uthman.
+He also profited from trade throughout Syria and Yemen during his lifetime.

 Tomb

-Talha ibn 'Ubayd Allah is buried in Basra, Iraq in a mausoleum which is currently under construction as of 2018.
+Talha ibn 'Ubayd Allah is buried in Basra, Iraq in a mausoleum which is currently under construction as of 2025.
 The mausoleum was formerly part of a 1973 mosque complex that was destroyed by explosives in a revenge attack by Shi'ite militias for the 2006 al-Askari mosque bombing.